T3: List of Distracting Activities

 I can't think of anything enjoyable, I've been feeling pretty depressed and down lately.
 What should I do?

-Often, when we find ourselves in such situation, we make assumptions that there is nothing that we would find enjoyable.
-Now, when you're depressed, it is realistically hard to do this.
+Often, when we find ourselves in such situations, we make assumptions that there is nothing that we would find enjoyable.
+Now, when you're depressed or experiencing low mood, it is realistically harder to do this.
 Here is what you can do: before trying an activity that you might enjoy, write down how much you assume you'd enjoy it on a scale of 0-100.
 Then try the activity, and assess how much you actually enjoyed it after.
-Maybe the second number won't be as high as you would want, but it will probably be higher than what you assumed before.
+Maybe the second number won't be as high as you would want, but it might be higher than what you assumed before.
+Try to do this until you find activities that you rate highly and seem to find some enjoyment in.

 Scroll Up